Ruchita-0310/Diatom_consortium_genomics/new_data_analysis.md

 conda create -n swissprot_annot -c conda-forge -c bioconda diamond pandas seqkit wget pigz -y conda activate swissprot_annot
 ```
-### Logic
-DIAMOND was selected because it provides fast protein sequence similarity searches against large protein databases.
-The output was generated in tabular format so that hit quality, query coverage, subject coverage, accession identifiers, organism names, and protein names could be parsed reproducibly.
-The same search settings were used for Swiss-Prot and Bacillariophyta so that results from the two homology layers could be compared directly.
 ## 14.3 Swiss-Prot database setup
 Swiss-Prot was downloaded and stored in the home directory to avoid filling the project working directory:
 ```bash